 Keep the navigation simpler by expanding one step of the algorithm at a time.
 Each level gives more detail and deeper levels.
 Only go as deep into the algorithm as you feel is necessary.

 The highest level of the hierarchy is found in the six book titles.
 Each title indicates a job that innovators do, in the natural order of application.
 Notice that each job builds upon information from foregoing jobs.
 If you knew nothing more than the title of each book, you could use the top level of the hierarchy by brainstorming each book title below.

-Job 2: Creating Products — Creating Products for the target market.
+Creating Offerings — Creating Offerings for the target market.

-Job 4: Simplifying –Finding ways to make your offering simpler.
+Reducing Burdens –Finding ways to make your offering simpler, more convenient, fewer problems

 Each of these jobs can be further divided into individual operations which use various inventive problem solving tools designed for that operation.
 Using the different levels of the hierarchy is like the difference between a rock collector, a prospector and a miner.
 The rock collector operates at the least detailed level.
 It is only important to come home with a novel gem.
 This is where most beginning rock collectors start and it is entirely appropriate for such a beginner to perform simple, yet exciting tasks.